ZSSulte/Gym-Management-System/README.md

 This is a gym management system that we created to help gym managers to manage their gyms and organized members and personnel of the gym.

-Download and Extract the Gym_App to install the program.
+Download and Extract the Gym_App.rar to install the program.
+You can also download the application folder and it will serve as your installer for the app.
 Click the Gym.exe to run the program.